GameCatCam/weather-forecast-challenge/README.md

 ## Usage

 This project is mostly for practice.
-You may use it to look at an MVC model in action.
+You may use it to look at a API calls in practice.
 That would be preferable.

 ## License